 Location.
 35° 1.863′ N, 107° 22.889′ W. Marker is near Laguna, New Mexico, in Cibola County.
 Marker is on Interstate 40 at milepost 113.5, on the right when traveling east.
+Marker is located at the eastbound rest area on I-40.
 Touch for map.
-Marker is located at the eastbound rest area on I-40.
 Marker is in this post office area: Laguna NM 87026, United States of America.
+Touch for directions.

 Regarding Susie Rayos Marmon - Ga-wa goo maa (Early Riser).
 Susie Rayos Marmon devoted her life to her family and her career as a teacher and educator of Indian children.
 She was among a handful of Indian girls of her time to pursue an extensive education.
 She graduated from Bloomsburg State Teacher's College in Pennsylvania in 1906.
 In a one room building behind her home in Laguna she taught Pueblo Children for nearly fifty years.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on October 4, 2010, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 962 times since then and 38 times this year.
+This page was last revised on March 21, 2020.
+It was originally submitted on October 4, 2010, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 1,022 times since then and 16 times this year.
 Photos: 1, 2, 3, 4. submitted on October 4, 2010, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.